 I have a lovely paper cutting tutorial from Clare Willcocks, so if you have ever been tempted to try out paper cutting but weren't sure where to start, why not start here?

-Pssst, don't forget to tell her that I sent you.
+Pssst, If you visit her site below don't forget to tell her that I sent you.

 Start paper crafting with this paper cutting tutorial

 Download the template via our template library:

 Do you want to learn about paper crafts but don’t know where to start?
 Have a look at this easy paper cutting tutorial complete with downloadable, printable template!
 Paper cutting is a beautiful, versatile art form which has been enjoyed since the invention of paper thousands of years ago.

 The best way to hone your paper cutting skills is with practice, so download my free beginners’ template today and let’s get started.

 THERE’S A JPEG VERSION INCLUDED WITH THE TEMPLATE SO THAT YOU CAN UPLOAD IT TO USE WITH YOUR CIRCUT MACHINE!